 The seal at present in use shall be and continue to be the seal of the court; but the seal may, from time to time, be renewed, changed, or altered, or a new seal substituted therefor, by order of the Lieutenant Governor in Council.

 The Chief Justice of Manitoba has rank and precedence over all other judges of the courts of Manitoba, the Chief Justice of the Queen's Bench has rank and precedence next after the Chief Justice of Manitoba, and the other judges of the Court of Queen's Bench and of The Court of Appeal have rank and precedence among themselves according to their seniority of appointment.

 Every judge of the court, previous to entering upon the duties of office, shall take the following oath or affirmation, to be administered by the Lieutenant Governor, the chief justice of the court or any judge of the court:

 I, , solemnly and sincerely promise and swear (or affirm) that I will duly and faithfully, and to the best of my skill and knowledge, exercise the powers and trusts reposed in me as Chief Justice of (or one of the judges of The Court of Appeal for) Manitoba.
 So help me God.
 (Omit last four words where person affirms.)

-9(1.1) Clerks and other officers of the court may be appointed as provided in The Civil Service Act.
+Clerks and other officers of the court may be appointed under Part 3 of The Public Service Act.

 I, , solemnly and sincerely promise and swear (or affirm) that I will, according to the best of my skill, learning, ability, and judgment, well and faithfully execute and fulfil the duties of the office of without favour or affection, prejudice or partiality, to any person.
 So help me God.
 (Omit last four words where person affirms.)